Goo Goo Dolls: Magnetic and Malinin's departure (2010–2015)

-In December 2013, Malinin announced his departure from the band.
+In December 2013, Mike Malinin announced his departure from the band.
 In November 2014, Malinin sued the band for wrongful termination, claiming that he was fired after requesting paternity leave.

 The Goo Goo Dolls contributed to the soundtrack of the broadway musical Finding Neverland in 2015.
-The soundtrack, released June 9, 2015, contained the song "If the World Turned Upside Down."
+The soundtrack, released June 9, 2015, contained the song "If the World Turned Upside Down".

 Boxes, 20th anniversary of A Boy Named Goo and touring (2015–2017)

 The band spent the majority of 2015 in the studio writing and recording their eleventh studio album, Boxes, at Bear Creek Studio in Woodinville, Washington.
 The album was released on May 6, 2016.

 The Goo Goo Dolls celebrated the 20th anniversary of the release of A Boy Named Goo by releasing a special edition of the album on November 27, 2015.

-Goo Goo Dolls released an exclusive vinyl box set for Record Store Day on April 22, 2017 entitled Pick Pockets, Petty Thieves, and Tiny Victories (1987–1995).
+Goo Goo Dolls released an exclusive vinyl box set for Record Store Day on April 22, 2017, entitled Pick Pockets, Petty Thieves, and Tiny Victories (1987–1995).